Guaiacum sanctum: Uses

 This tree is one of two species that yield the valuable lignum vitae wood, the other being Guaiacum officinale.

 The wood has been used for making specific parts of ships that needed to be self-lubricating so that they would last longer.

 The tree is considered to have medicinal value, used mostly for home remedies.
 The naturalist William Turner noted in 1568 that the plant was already being grown in India, Tamraparni (ancient Sri Lanka), Java and the Tivu islets of the ocean, and whose broth cured several harsh diseases, including French pox (syphilis).
 The bark can be steeped to create tonics.

 It is also used as an ornamental plant.

 Threats

 The type of rainforest (tropical-deciduous and dry forests) that holywood is found in are the most threatened ecosystems in the world.
+The IUCN Red List considers the species Near Threatened, while NatureServe considers the Florida population (which is limited to the Florida Keys and Miami-Dade County) to be Critically Imperiled.
+It is possibly extirpated from El Salvador.

 The plant was exploited until it was endangered due to use for timber and medical resin.
 Deforestation also occurred to create more human-managed areas like farmland, cities, etc. This has caused habitat fragmentation for the species, which reduces the chances of lowering its risk status.
 Moreover, since this is a slow-growing tree, it becomes harder to regrow and maintain sizable forests of it.
 It can be cultivated to grow faster, but needs to be watered regularly and to have well-drained soil.

 It has no major pests and though there were cases of illegal trade in 2008, this is no longer a major threat to the species.